ossoffforsenate/OutReach/README.md

 effort spent on this will depend on interest from other campaigns.
 If you're interested in using this, please email me at benmuschol@gmail.com**

+## Current State

+The current state of the codebase is not totally usable by other campaigns, though it could be with some adjustment.
+For the most part, the functionality here is meant to be a UX improvement ontop of reach for relational phone/textbanking events, so you may have better luck simply using reach on its own rather than trying to deploy outreach.

+That said, to set it up for another campaign, the work should focus around:
+ - Graphics: The homepage features a photo of Jon Ossoff which should be rotated in favor of a photo of your candidate
+ - Data pipeline: The data pipeline is currently tightly-coupled to the Ossoff campaign's data.
+Though most of the data is essentially directly from the Reach API, it was imported via BigQuery, so there is no implementation to load data from Reach directly.
+Additionally, some data around voter scores or polling places was loaded from non-Reach data pipelines.
+The codebase should be modified to work with null values in that instance or import them through some other source.

+The app comes with fake data to use and play around with for development purposes so you can set it up without this data pipeline for testing, but it will take effort to use it in production.

+## Tech Stack / Dependencies

+In addition to the BigQuery dependency mentioned above, you will need to set up the Twilio API for login.

 ## Getting Started

 After you have cloned this repo, run this setup script to set up your machine